ropensci/GSODR/data-raw/fetch_isd-history.md

 Fetch, clean and correct altitude in GSOD isd\_history.csv Data
 ================
 Adam H. Sparks
-2016-10-06
+2016-10-11

 Introduction
 ============

-This script will fetch station data from the ftp server and clean up for inclusion in package in /data/stations.rda for the GSODR package.

-The following changes are made:
+This document details how the GSOD station history data file, ["isd-history.csv"](ftp://ftp.ncdc.noaa.gov/pub/data/noaa/isd-history.csv), is fetched from the NCDC ftp server, error checked and new elevation values generated.
+The new elevation values are then saved for inclusion in package as /data/SRTM\_GSOD\_elevation.rda.
+The resulting values are merged with the most recent station history data file from the NCDC when the user runs the `get_GSOD()` function.
+The resulting data frame of station information, based on the merging of the `SRTM_GSOD_elevation` data frame with the most recently available "isd-history.csv" file will result in the following changes to the data:

--   Stations where latitude or longitude are NA or both 0 were removed
+-   Stations where latitude or longitude are NA or both 0 are removed

--   Stations where latitude is &lt; -90˚ or &gt; 90˚ were removed
+-   Stations where latitude is &lt; -90˚ or &gt; 90˚ are removed

--   Stations where longitude is &lt; -180˚ or &gt; 180˚ were removed
+-   Stations where longitude is &lt; -180˚ or &gt; 180˚ are removed

--   A new field, STNID, a concatenation of the USAF and WBAN fields, was added
+-   A new field, STNID, a concatenation of the USAF and WBAN fields, is added

--   Stations were checked against Natural Earth 1:10 ADM0 Cultural data, stations not mapping in the isd-history reported country were dropped
+-   Stations are checked against Natural Earth 1:10 ADM0 Cultural data, stations not mapping in the isd-history reported country are dropped

--   90m hole-filled SRTM digital elevation (Jarvis *et al.* 2008) was used to identify and correct/remove elevation errors in data for station locations between -60˚ and 60˚ latitude.
+-   90m hole-filled SRTM digital elevation (Jarvis *et al.* 2008) is used to identify and correct/remove elevation errors in data for station locations between -60˚ and 60˚ latitude.
 This applies to cases here where elevation was missing in the reported values as well.
 In case the station reported an elevation and the DEM does not, the station reported value is taken.
 For stations beyond -60˚ and 60˚ latitude, the values are station reported values in every instance for the 90m column.

 Data Processing
 ===============